🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 2.4 DVC (Data Version Control)

-experiment management tracking and comparing experiments Experiment comparison
+Experiment management Track and compare experiments Experiment comparison

 # pip install dvc